heyburns/hevc-shrinker/README.md

 ## Assumptions About the User's System

 - **Operating Environment:** The script is intended for use in Git Bash on Windows.
 If you want to run it on a *nix system, it may require some path modifications.
 Qaac and AVS will need to run in a wine environment, or you can modify the script to use ffmpeg's built-in AAC encoder.
-If you're running *nix, I assume you know how to do these things.
+If you're running *nix, I assume you are savvy enough to either know or be able to find out how to do these things.
 - **Executable PATH:** The following binaries must be in your system's PATH:
   - `ffmpeg` and `ffprobe` (with Avisynth+ support, as provided by Media Autobuild Suite)
   - `sqlite3`
   - `qaac` (note: requires iTunes)
   - `mkvmerge`
+- **Aspect ratio:** This script assumes that all of your videos have a square 1:1 pixel aspect ratio, which all HD videos should.
+It does not make allowances for non-square pixels (like 4:3 or anamorphic 16:9, i.e., DVDs).

 ## Usage

 1. **Download and Setup:**
    Clone this repository or download the script (e.g., `hevc-shrinker.sh`) into the directory containing your video files.
+   Copy LRemoveDust.avsi, LimitChange.avsi, RGTools.dll, RemoveGrainHD.dll, and masktools2.dll to your AVISynth plugins directory (typically C:\Program Files (x86)\AviSynth+\plugins64+)
 2. **Make Executable:**
-   Ensure the script is executable (only for *nix filesystems):
+   Ensure the script is executable (only for *nix filesystems, skip if you are on Windows):
    ```bash
    chmod +x hevc-shrinker.sh
 3. Run the Script:
    Open Git Bash, navigate to the directory, and run:
    ```bash
    ./hevc-shrinker.sh
-5. Error Logging:
+4. Error Logging:
    Errors encountered during processing are logged to error.log.
 Review this file for troubleshooting.

 ## Contributing
 Contributions, improvements, and bug fixes are welcome, but I make no promises and provide no support!
 I may or may not get around to it.
+I provide this script as a courtesy only.

 ## License
 This project is licensed under the GNU General Public License v2 (GPL-2.0).
 See GPL-2.0 License for details.